Click to Skip Ahead

 Final Thoughts

-Standard and Pocket Beagles are intelligent, friendly, and loyal dog breeds that any family would be lucky to give a forever home.
+Standard and Pocket Beagles are intelligent, friendly, and loyal breeds, and any family would be lucky to give one a forever home.
 If you’re looking to adopt a Pocket Beagle or a Standard Beagle, remember that owning a dog is a full-time responsibility, so make sure you’re prepared before you make a final decision.

 Featured Image Credit: (T) Somo_Photography, Pixabay | (B) bunthaweekan anpunya, Shutterstock